 Yvonne arrived at SCBI in June 2016 following an Association of Zoos and Aquariums’ Species Survival Plan breeding recommendation.
 SCBI researchers are studying this species to develop assisted reproduction techniques vital to the zebras’ conservation.
 Two other Hartmann’s mountain zebras – four-year-old stallion Raylan and five-year-old mare Xolani – continue to thrive at SCBI.

 Hartmann’s mountain zebras are a subspecies of the mountain zebra, which is one of three zebra species.
 Considered vulnerable by the International Union for Conservation of Nature, Hartmann’s mountain zebras live in dry mountain habitats of Namibia.
 Unlike other zebra species, Hartmann’s mountain zebras live in small herds, have vertical stripes on their neck and torso and horizontal stripes on their backside, and have a dewlap, a small fold of skin under their chin.
-With fewer than 25,000 individuals left in the wild, the biggest threat to this species’ survival is habitat loss and fragmentation as the result of livestock production and agriculture.
+There are conflicting estimates of the numbers of individuals left in the wild, ranging down to as few as 800 Hartmann’s mountain zebras.
+The biggest threat to their survival is habitat loss and fragmentation as the result of livestock production and agriculture.

 SCBI plays a leading role in the Smithsonian’s global efforts to save wildlife species from extinction and train future generations of conservationists.
 SCBI spearheads research programs at its headquarters in Front Royal, Virginia, the Smithsonian’s National Zoo in Washington, D.C., and at field research stations and training sites worldwide.
 SCBI scientists tackle some of today’s most complex conservation challenges by applying and sharing what they learn about animal behavior and reproduction, ecology, genetics, migration and conservation sustainability.